divSivasankaran/codemonkeys/Cracking the Coding Interview Challenges/Stacks- Balanced Brackets/Readme.md

 This is because we only need to iterate through each character in the string.
 The push and pop operations in a stack are O(1).
 There are two helper functions `matcher(char )` and `isLeft(char )` that return the correct matching bracket & help decide if the given character is a left bracket/right brakcet accordingly.
 Both these functions operate at **O(1)** time-complexity

+## [Approach 2]

+* Similar to Approach 1, with a few differences in python implementation
+* Use stack as data structure to process the input string
+* Iterate through input string character by character
+* if stack is empty, just add the current character to stack
+* else check if top of stack is a match to current character through look-up from a dictionary
+    - if it is a match, pop the top of the stack
+    - else, add current character to the stack
+* after iterating through the input string, if the stack is empty, it implies the expression is balanced.

 # Question